-HEATHER'S NOT NEARLY-EXHAUSTIVE-LIST OF RESOURCES FOR CHILDREN'S WRITERS:

-So, you want to learn more about the craft and business of children's literature?
+HEATHER'S NOT NEARLY-EXHAUSTIVE-LIST OF RESOURCES FOR CHILDREN'S WRITERS: So, you want to learn more about the craft and business of children's literature?
 Below are some suggested resources.
 I suggest you start with one or two, see if you like them, and then gradually add a few along the way.

-CRAFT BOOKS (\$)

-Writing Picture Books: A Hands-On Guide from Story Creation to Publication by Ann Whitford Paul

-The Nuts and Bolts Guide to Writing Picture Books by Linda Ashman The Emotion Thesaurus by Angela Ackerman & Becca Puglisi The Complete Idiot's Guide to Publishing Children's Books by Harold Underdown Save the Cat by Blake Snyder Rivet Your Readers with Deep Point of View by Jill Elizabeth Nelson How to a Write Children's Picture Book Vol. I, II, III by Eve Heidi Bine-Stock Flip Dictionary by Barbara Ann Kipfer.
+NOTE: I do my best to provide links to most resources listed, but some may be outdated or retired CRAFT BOOKS (\$) Writing Picture Books: A Hands-On Guide from Story Creation to Publication by Ann Whitford Paul The Nuts and Bolts Guide to Writing Picture Books by Linda Ashman The Emotion Thesaurus by Angela Ackerman & Becca Puglisi The Complete Idiot's Guide to Publishing Children's Books by Harold Underdown Save the Cat by Blake Snyder Rivet Your Readers with Deep Point of View by Jill Elizabeth Nelson How to a Write Children's Picture Book Vol. I, II, III by Eve Heidi Bine-Stock Flip Dictionary by Barbara Ann Kipfer.
 Ph.D.
 Children's Writer's & Illustrator's Market Guide, Amy Jones, ed.